dhairyanadapara/figma-export-icons/README.md

 -   Running the script with `-c` will clear the config and run the wizard again
 -   You can use a custom path to your configuration file with `--config=path/to/config.json`
 -   You can pass the output format of image.
 It supports jpg, png, svg, and pdf.
+-   For png, jpg and pdf it supports scale property.

 ## Installation